 (in billions of bases or GB)

 The JGI supports short- and long-read sequencers, where a read refers to a sequence of DNA bases.
 Short-read sequencers produce billions of paired-end 150 basepair reads used for quantification, such as in gene expression analysis.
 Long-read sequencers currently average 60,000–70,000 bp reads and are used for de novo genome assembly.
 Combined short-read and long-read totals per year give JGI’s annual sequence output.
 The total sequence output in 2022 was 658,195 GB.

 Billions of Base Pairs

 User Letters of Intent/Proposals Submitted & Approved

 Users of JGI Tools & Data

 The Genome Portal provides unified access to all JGI genomic databases and analytical tools.
-A user can search, download and explore multiple data sets available for all JGI sequencing projects including their status, assemblies, and annotations of sequenced genomes.
-Launched in FY2021, the Data Portal allows JGI users to more easily access public data sets through a common set of metadata across the files that are submitted by each scientific program.
-The Genome Portal will be retired once the same features are available on Data Portal.
+Users can search, download and explore data sets available for all JGI sequencing projects including their status, assemblies, and annotations of sequenced genomes.
+The Data Portal allows JGI users to more easily access public data sets through a common set of metadata across files submitted by each scientific program.
+FY2022 improvements to the Data Portal include improved data parity and new bulk download capabilities.
+The Genome Portal will be retired once the Data Portal reaches data- and feature-parity with its predecessor.

 Photography and cinemagraphs by Thor Swift, Berkeley Lab.
 Design by Creative Services, IT Division, Berkeley Lab.